Solving Inverse Problems with Flow-based Models via Model Predictive Control

 Across most linear restoration tasks, PnP-Flow achieves the highest PSNR and SSIM, with MPC-$\Delta t$ consistently ranking second.
 However, for super-resolution MPC-$\Delta t$ achieves the best performance on both PSNR and SSIM.
 For non-linear deblurring, PnP-Flow degrades substantially.
 In this setting, D-Flow yields the highest PSNR, while MPC-$\Delta t$ achieves the second-highest PSNR and the best SSIM.
 Across all tasks, MPC-Flow and its variants consistently outperform the global optimal control baselines FlowGrad and OC-Flow, while also achieving lower runtime.
+For completeness, FlowChef and FlowDPS were included in our evaluation, although both were originally designed for latent diffusion reconstruction tasks and lack explicit regularization strategies, resulting in suboptimal performance.
+In particular, FlowChef was primarily developed for image editing applications and is not well suited to high-noise image restoration or image inpainting tasks, particularly in settings involving a non-trivial null space, as highlighted in \cite{erbach2025solving}.
 The MPC-RHC variant with $K\!=\!1$ performs poorly for some forward operators; this behaviour is discussed in Appendix~\ref{app:image_restoration}.
 This configuration corresponds to a direct implementation of Algorithm~\ref{alg:flow_mpc_ss} without additional numerical tricks or heuristics.
 For each method, we conducted a hyperparameter search on a subset of the CelebA validation dataset and reported the used hyperparams in \cref{app:image_restoration}.